Metrics & Dimensions

 Dimensions Reference

-The KB’s Dimensions Reference documents the dimensions available for group-by and filtering in Kentik queries.
-In general, dimensions are available in queries involving traffic from all types of devices (routers, hosts, etc.; see Supported Device Types), though some dimensions apply only to traffic from host agents such as kprobe (see About kprobe).
+This section details the dimensions available for group-by and filtering in Kentik queries.
+Generally, these dimensions can be used in queries involving traffic from all device types (routers, hosts, etc., see Supported Device Types).
+However, some dimensions are specific to traffic from host agents like the Universal agent (see About the Universal Agent).

 Dimension Categories

-Dimensions, which each represent an actual or derived column in the tables of the KDE (see KDE Tables) fall into the following functional categories:
+Dimensions, representing actual or derived columnn in KDE Tables, fall into these functional categories:

 |